 Understand and Overcome Overfunctionning and Rescuing

-If you're constantly asking yourself "why do I feel responsible for everyone?" or "Why do I need to rescue people?" or notice exhaustion from carrying more than your share, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why do I feel responsible for everyone?" or "Why do I need to rescue people?" or noticing exhaustion from carrying more than your share?

 Overfunctioning doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 What is Overfunctioning & Rescuing?

-Overfunctioning / Rescuing is a protective pattern where you instinctively take responsibility for others — their emotions, problems, decisions, or well-being.
+Overfunctioning / Rescuing is a cognitive and behavorial pattern where you instinctively take responsibility for others — their emotions, problems, decisions, or well-being.
 You may step in quickly, anticipate needs, offer solutions, or carry more than your share in order to keep things moving and prevent collapse.

 When this pattern is active, being needed can feel grounding, even reassuring.
 You may pride yourself on competence, reliability, and emotional strength, while struggling to slow down, ask for help, or let others deal with the consequences of their own choices.